-The Fast Track to Health (or Fast Track) is a 12 month study looking at the effect of two different dietary patterns on health and well being, weight loss and risk factors for heart disease and diabetes.
+The Fast Track to Health (or Fast Track) is a 12 month study looking at the effect of two different dietary patterns on health, psychological well being, eating behaviours, weight loss and risk factors for heart disease and diabetes.

 The diets being compared in this study are an intermittent fast style dietary pattern called Modified Alternate Day Fasting, and a standard care Reduced Calorie plan.
 At the moment, we do not know which dietary pattern may be the most effective at reducing weight and improving cardiometabolic risk factors.
 We aim to test this, and understand which aspects of each dietary pattern are acceptable to young people.
 It may be that both patterns are effective, finding this out is also important so we can offer more choice and help treat young people with weight concerns in the future.